-Affordability - With the average installed price per square foot around $4.50, this roofing option is much more affordable than other flat roofing systems.
+Affordability - With the average installed price per square foot ranging between $4.50 and $10.50, this roofing option is a very affordable flat roofing system.

 Easy repairs - Unless using a ballasted system weighed down by lots of rocks, it’s straightforward to find roof leaks and repair them.

 Shrinkage - While EPDM is easy for roofers to install, the seams can break apart and the rolls are more prone to shrink away from each other, exposing the roof underlayer.
 If not installed properly, EPDM roofs can leak in a very short amount of time.
 That’s because the glue holding the material down is not welded like a TPO roof.
 This is more of a risk on larger, industrial-sized installations than on smaller roof types.

 Heat - Most EPDM rubber is black.
 In the summer, it will absorb heat from the sun and lead to higher building cooling costs.